hackclub/hackclub/workshops/Dialogflow-chatbot/README.md

 Here you will create two intents in this workshop:

 1. ask-name:

-   In this you will trigger the bot by welcome commands like `Hello`, `Hi`, `Hey` and the bot will ask your name.
+   In this you will trigger the bot by welcome commands like `Hello`, `Hi` & `Hey` and the bot will ask your name.

 2. final-output:

    In this, you will give your name to the bot and the bot will return your name with some comment like `Hey {your name}, Nice to meet you!` and end the conversation.

 # Creating Intents 📝